 c.
 Technical specialists, senior level managers, and other workers whose travel is necessary to facilitate the immediate and continued economic recovery of the United States

-See text of the presidential proclamation for the full list of exceptions (including possible waivers for those who are involved with the provision of COVID-19 medical care and those performing medical research to combat COVID-19).
+See text of the presidential proclamation and the Department of State website for the full list of exceptions (including possible waivers for those who are involved with the provision of COVID-19 medical care and those performing medical research to combat COVID-19).

-While we are grateful that the vast majority of our J-1 visitors will be unaffected, this proclamation will have an impact on our incoming H-1B positions and it is therefore important to note that the J-1 category cannot be used for tenure/tenure track positions and should not be used in place of the H-1B status.
+While we are grateful that the vast majority of our J-1 visitors will be unaffected, this proclamation will continue to impact our incoming H-1B positions and it is therefore important to note that the J-1 category cannot be used for tenure/tenure track positions and should not be used in place of the H-1B status.

 Visa Exempt Canadians Are Not Subject to the Proclamation: